JasonWu00/ua-ru-vehicle-losses/README.md

 This project uses publicly available data sets on Russia's invasion of Ukraine, most notably the [Oryx blog](https://www.oryxspioenkop.com/2022/02/attack-on-europe-documenting-equipment.html), to derive correlations and make conclusions on the state of the conflict.

-Our project is deployed onto Streamlit; see [here](https://ua-ru-vehicle-losses.streamlit.app).
+Our project is deployed onto Streamlit.
+[Click this link to access the Streamlit app.](https://ua-ru-vehicle-losses.streamlit.app)

+Note that the Streamlit app might go inactive if it is left idle for a long time.
+If the app is down, you can reach out to the owner of this repository to request it to be put back up.

 Our project touches upon the following topics:
 * The distribution of visually confirmed lost vehicles, for both sides, from the start of the war to recently